BengalPirate/BengalPirate/README.md

 (work in progress, please ignore for now, trying to integrate A.I. properly as black)

 This is an open chess tournament where ANYONE can play.
 That's the fun part.
-(All profile visitors play on a team for white vs A.I. for black) It's your turn to play!
+(All profile visitors play on a team for white and black) It's your turn to play!
 Move a <!-- BEGIN TURN -->black<!-- END TURN --> piece.

 <!-- BEGIN CHESS BOARD -->